JWBurgers/Bitcoin_Server/Chapter 8 - Building Bitcoin Core.md

 * **`$ sudo apt update`**
 * **`$ sudo apt upgrade`**

-Next, you will need to ensure that you have all the relevant building tools installed on your system.
+Next, you will need to install all the required building tools on your system.
 From the terminal window, proceed as follows:

 * **`$ sudo apt install build-essential libtool autotools-dev automake pkg-config bsdmainutils python3`**

-Once we have downloaded the source code from the Bitcoin Core Github repository, we will want to verify its authenticity.
-To do so, we will need to have **Git**, a version control system, and **GPG** (“GNU Privacy Guard”), an application for key management and signature validation, installed.
-Execute the following commands to ensure these applications are installed on your system:
+Once you have downloaded the source code from the Bitcoin Core Github repository, you will want to verify its authenticity.
+To do so, you will need to have **Git**, a version control system, and **GPG** (“GNU Privacy Guard”), an application for key management and signature validation, installed on your system.
+Install these applications with the following commands:

 * **`$ sudo apt install git`**
 * **`$ sudo apt install gpg`**

 To clone the Bitcoin Core repository from Github onto your system, proceed as follows:

-•	Move into your home directory.
+•	Move into your home directory on your server.
-•	From the main page of the Bitcoin Core repository, click on the “Local” tab.
+•	From the main page of the Bitcoin Core repository [https://github.com/bitcoin/bitcoin.git](https://github.com/bitcoin/bitcoin.git), click on the **`Local`** tab.
 •	Copy the link for HTTPS, which should be https://github.com/bitcoin/bitcoin.git).
-•	Execute **`$ sudo git clone https://github.com/bitcoin/bitcoin.git`**
+•	On your server, execute **`$ sudo git clone https://github.com/bitcoin/bitcoin.git`**

-You should now see in your home directory a new directory called **`bitcoin`**.
-If you enter it, you will see the source code for Bitcoin Core.
+After a moment, you should see a new directory called **`bitcoin`** in your home directory.
+Enter it and you will see the source code for Bitcoin Core.

 While anyone can contribute to Bitcoin Core, only a few of these contributors have **commit access**—that is, the ability to merge code changes into the master branch.
 This is necessary, of course, otherwise the repository would turn into complete chaos.

 All or some of the contributors with commit access will be active **maintainers** of the repository.
 Maintainers ensure that reviewed and approved code changes are indeed merged into the master branch.
 They also eliminate obvious spam pull requests.
 Not everyone with commit access is necessarily very active as a maintainer.

 You should always take steps to verify that any source code you download is trustworthy.
 This is fairly straightforward with Bitcoin Core as all commits onto the master branch are signed by the maintainer that was responsible for the merge.
-Currently, a tool is being developed to verify the entire commit history (https://github.com/bitcoin/bitcoin/tree/master/contrib/verify-commits).
+Currently, a tool is being developed to verify the entire commit history [https://github.com/bitcoin/bitcoin/tree/master/contrib/verify-commits](https://github.com/bitcoin/bitcoin/tree/master/contrib/verify-commits).
 You can explore this tool on your own.
 Here we will merely verify the signature on the latest release tag which should be sufficient.

-You can view the PGP public key **fingerprints** of the current people with commit access in the “trusted-keys” file in the “contrib” directory (https://github.com/bitcoin/bitcoin/blob/master/contrib/verify-commits/trusted-keys).
+You can view the PGP public key **fingerprints** of the current people with commit access in the **`trusted-keys`** file in the **`contrib`** directory [https://github.com/bitcoin/bitcoin/blob/master/contrib/verify-commits/trusted-keys](https://github.com/bitcoin/bitcoin/blob/master/contrib/verify-commits/trusted-keys).
 A fingerprint is used to conveniently verify the legitimacy of a public key from multiple sources.
 As of the current date of writing, there are only five fingerprints listed in the file:

 * Michael Ford: E777 299F C265 DD04 7930 70EB 944D 35F9 AC3D B76A
 * Hennadii Stepanov: D1DB F2C4 B96F 2DEB F4C1 6654 4101 0811 2E7E A81F